SirJonthe/wide/README.md

 ## Future work
 The goal of the `wide` library is to have all wide types become stand-ins for their serial counterparts.
 Without extending the C++ language itself, the possibility of doing this fully is essentially nil.
-However, there are some steps that can be taken

-First, there is still work that need to be done with regards to the math library, `wmath.h`, so as to implement most, or all, of the math functions included in the standart C library.
+There is also still work that needs to be done with regards to the math library, `wmath.h`, so as to implement most, or all, of the math functions included in the standard C library.

-Second, there is a possibility to extend the C++ programming language by including a C parser that transforms serial C code into wide C-ish code.
-The output of this process could then be fed to the actual compiler.
-Due to how this affects the size and scope of the project, I may opt against this.

 ## TODO